 Public Act 88-0593?

-Do you remember the IEA leadership “proudly supported” Senate Bill
+Second, do you remember the IEA leadership “proudly supported” Senate Bill

 7 that was signed into law in June 2011, the bill that ensured that